dottedmag/dottedmag.net/src/blog/dependencies.md

 - Build (especially link stage) becomes significantly faster.
 - Linting becomes significantly faster.
 - Non-REST protocols are painful but doable (small subset of Mongo protocol and Protobuf can be written in several hours, though it's definitely not production-grade.
-We try to avoid these protocols in production).
+The project tries to avoid these protocols in production).